ektorasdev-zz/Path-Planning/README.md

 258 to 307.
 The project consists from the following:

 ### 1. Prediction

 Between lines 258 and 286 we analyze the position of the cars on our side of the road, including our vehicle too.
 Then based on the results, between lines 289 to 307 we apply the appropriate lane change based on the other cars position and we apply either a left or right shift or we slow down if we are blocked from all sides.
 If we are either on the left or right lane and there are no cars around we return to the center lane.

 ### 2. Trajectory

+Between lines 309 and 396, our vehicle first calculates the trajectory based on the lane decisions made before, the position and any previous paths.
+Then based on the transformed coordinates (from car to local) we get from lines 359 and 360, we apply the spline calculation, which will provide us with the appropriate transition.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).